Sunday, November 4, 2012

 (©Wikipedia/Prince Grobhelm)

-So I decided the best would be to furnish some wine they possibly had not tasted behind the iron curtain.
+So I decided the best would be to furnish some wine they possibly had not tasted behind the Iron Curtain.
 The day before I crossed the now-open border into the still-existing German Democratic Republic (GDR), I stopped at Iphofen's winery.
 I loaded the trunk of my car with six boxes of Franconian wine bottled in Bocksbeuteln.

 Then I took a night's rest at Bad Hersfeld and, heading east, reached the border in the gray of dawn.
 I approached a wooden shed lost in the middle of nowhere, bordering a tared strip as an ersatz for the non-existing road.
 Two sleepy border guards looking out of a window rounded up the surrealistic scene when they, utterly bored, nodded at me to pass.
 Border guards under the Ulbricht regime would have taken my car to pieces.
 Apparently shocked by the lift of the iron curtain, they even refused to ask for my passport.